-Jones stresses that business people need to run on a lean operation until they raise substantial funds or revenue.
-But many make the mistake of holding on to a lot of money and neglect marketing and other foundational aspects of a business.
-Jones reiterates that “In order to make money, it takes money.”
+Jones stresses that business people need to run a lean operation until they raise substantial funds or revenue.
+However, many make the mistake of holding on to large sums of money while neglecting marketing and other foundational aspects of a business.
+Jones reiterates that, “in order to make money, it takes money.”

 #4.
 Inspire other workers